Tarzan's Three Challenges

 Tarzan's Three Challenges is a 1963 British-American adventure film filmed in Metrocolor.
-It is a follow-up to 1962's Tarzan Goes to India.
+The twenty-fifth film of the Tarzan film series that began with 1932's Tarzan the Ape Man, it is a follow-up to 1962's Tarzan Goes to India.
 The film was Jock Mahoney's second and final turn as the apeman, was produced by Sy Weintraub, written by Robert Day and Berne Giler, and directed by Robert Day.
-The film was released in June 1963.
+The film was released in June 1963, and was followed by Tarzan and the Valley of Gold in July 1966.

 Plot

-Tarzan, of Africa, is summoned to an unnamed Asian country to protect Kashi (Ricky Der), the youthful heir to the throne, from his evil uncle, Gishi Khan, played by Tarzan veteran Woody Strode.
+Tarzan, of Africa, is summoned to an unnamed Asian country to protect Kashi (Ricky Der), the youthful heir to the throne, from his evil uncle, Gishi Khan (Woody Strode).
 Arriving by parachute from a light airplane and armed with a Spanish bolo hunting knife, Tarzan dons monk's robes and travels by boat to a monastery.

 The first set of three challenges are for Tarzan to prove he is worthy to be accepted into Kashi's service.
 First is an archery contest to test his skill.
 Then Tarzan stands between two tall posts, grasps handles which are attached to two ropes which run over the top of each post and are attached to buffalo.
 When the buffalo are driven apart, Tarzan is lifted into the air and stretched to test his strength.
 He passes the test by not letting go of either handle.
 Third, he is asked to answer a question designed to test his wisdom.

 The second set of three challenges are for the young new leader, Kashi.
 First he must choose the correct diamond out of three.
 Second he must choose an empty goblet out of three.
 Last, he must choose one urn of ashes of the deceased previous leader out of five.
 After passing all three tests, Khan then comes forward and demands that Kashi take the fourth test of three challenges of life or death combat events called "The Challenge Of Might" which haven't been invoked in a thousand years.
 The boy chooses Tarzan as his defender, which Tarzan accepts.

 Tarzan and Khan battle each other in two of the challenge events of the fourth test which concludes with the third and final challenge event with each man fighting with swords on a wide mesh net suspended above large vats of boiling oil in which Khan dies by falling through the net into one of the boiling vats.